Deciding When an Internship is Required

 When you must serve an internship according to the table above, the internship period starts the day after the Board approves it.
 The period must consist of at least 35 hours per week for at least six months.
 One or more doctors approved by the Board must supervise you throughout the period.

-It is your responsibility to select a doctor to supervise you during the internship.
+It is your responsibility to select a supervising doctor.
 In making your selection, note the following: